Legacy-Edition-Minigames/Documentation/docs/source/modtools/uploading/submitting.rst

     .. image:: /images/modtools/submitting/publish2.png

-2. Go to `The Modtools Database <https://github.com/Legacy-Edition-Minigames/ModTools-Database/issues>`_
+2. Go to `The ModTools Database <https://github.com/Legacy-Edition-Minigames/ModTools-Database/issues>`_

 3. Find your map that you want to submit an update to